-Julius Caesar once said, “No one is so brave that he is not disturbed by something unexpected”.
-While he probably referred to the tactics of battle, it somehow grasps the narrative of today’s scenario.
+Julius Caesar once said, “No one is so brave that he is not disturbed by something unexpected.”
+While he probably referred to battle tactics, it somehow grasps the narrative of today’s scenario.

 We didn’t grow up thinking of a pandemic as a reality; that was always limited to fiction or history.